2012 transit of Venus: Observations of the event

 The entire transit was visible from the western Pacific Ocean, northwesternmost North America, northeastern Asia, Japan, the Philippines, eastern Australia, New Zealand, and high Arctic locations including northernmost Scandinavia, and Greenland.
 In North America, the Caribbean, and northwestern South America, the beginning of the transit was visible on 5 June until sunset.
 From sunrise on 6 June, the end of the transit was visible from South Asia, the Middle East, east Africa, and most of Europe.
 The phenomenon was not visible from most of South America, nor from western Africa.
 There were a number of live online video streams with footage from telescopes around the world.
 Midway through the transit one of the NASA streams had nearly 2 million total views and was getting roughly 90,000 viewers at any given moment.

 In Los Angeles, crowds jammed Mount Hollywood where the Griffith Observatory set up telescopes for the public to view the transit.
 In Hawaii, hundreds of tourists watched the event on Waikiki Beach where the University of Hawaii set up eight telescopes and two large screens showing webcasts of the transit.
-The transit was also observed and photographed by a flight engineer aboard the International Space Station, Don Pettit.
+The transit was also observed and historically photographed by NASA astronaut Don Pettit aboard the International Space Station.

 NASA's Solar and Heliospheric Observatory could not see the transit as it was not in between the Earth and the Sun at the time of the event, but high-definition images of the event were obtained by Solar Dynamics Observatory, from 36000 km above the Earth.
 Agency astrophysicist Dr. Lika Guhathakurta said, "We get to see Venus in exquisite detail because of SDO's spatial resolution, SDO is a very special observatory.
 It takes images that are about 10 times better than a high-definition TV and those images are acquired at a temporal cadence of one every 10 seconds.
 This is something we've never had before".